qpoisson/vcpkg-manual-downloading/README.md

-* Determine url
+* Determine the URL of the source package

 Go to the release page of assimp v4.1.0: https://github.com/assimp/assimp/releases/tag/v4.1.0 , we can find the url should be https://github.com/assimp/assimp/archive/v4.1.0.tar.gz

-* Download the above url manually save the file to vcpkg/download/assimp-assimp-v4.1.0.tar.gz
+* Download the source package manually, and save it to vcpkg/download/assimp-assimp-v4.1.0.tar.gz

-* Run vcpkg install , you will get an error message complaining actual hash is not the same as the expected hash in portfile.cmake .
-You can simply edit portfile.cmake to change the expected hash to the actual one.
+* Run vcpkg install , you will get an error message complaining that the actual hash is not the same as the expected hash in portfile.cmake .
+You can simply edit portfile.cmake to replace the expected hash with the actual one.

+* RUn vcpkg install again.